numbas/editor-docs/source/question/parts/gapfill.rst

 You can double-click on a gap placeholder to change its number.

 To insert a gap in the plain text editor, type the gap's number between two square brackets, e.g. `[[0]]` for the first gap.

+The gap-fill part does not add any properties to the :data:`settings` object.